HeraclesWang/OSKGC/README.md

 2. **Hierarchical Structure** (Blue nodes):
    - Fine-grained entity types
    - Connected to core structure via root nodes

+#### RDF version
+We also provide an RDF-compliant version in [`benchmark/ontology/rdf`](.benchmark/ontology/rdf) for researchers who require linked data.
+We reused existing ontology classes from DBpedia and defined a portion of the classes ourselves.

 ### Hierarchical Structure [`benchmark/hierarchy.xml`](./benchmark/hierarchy.xml)